imanbeik/TrampolineFileEncoder/README.md

 You should just enter 0 then the program will terminate itself.

+#### Testing
+I wrote some tests for the program with pytest format, you should run test_project.py using pytest, if you made any change to the codes make sure tests show no error in the new version.

-If you saw anything wrong with the program let me know in the issue section.
+If you saw any bug in the program let me know in the issue section.